Alice Blake ?22

 Majors: Nursing

-Hometown: Minooka, Illinois
+Hometown: Minooka, IL

 “The Carthage nursing faculty taught me the importance of believing in my ability to impact the lives of others — not only physically, but mentally.”